This is a paragraph! Here's how you make a link: Neocities.

 “Could we have a hut for the evening?”

 The head of the forces stationed in Shetland knew Ma from coming into the shop, where he was given preferential treatment and often bought items not available in the PX (the soldiers’ commissary).
-He
+Helistened to her plans.

 “What else can we do to help?”